London to Lambrook Walk

 Event information:

-• Three distances to choose from
+• Four distances to choose from

 • Under 18’s are free to enter (but must be accompanied by an adult)

-• Guided and marshalled route
+• Guided and marshalled route (see below)

 • Free challenge t-shirt, snacks & drinks